static-dev/spike-core/readme.md

 }
 ```

-Note that if you use the `skipSpikeProcessing` flag on a `.js`, `.sss`, and/or `.jade` file, it will entirely skip spike's internal loaders, and you will need to process and write these files entirely on your own.
+Note that if you use the `skipSpikeProcessing` flag on a `.js`, `.css`, and/or `.html` file, it will entirely skip spike's internal loaders, and you will need to process and write these files entirely on your own.
 This is not recommended.

 Finally, note that if you are using spike as a global module and using a locally-installed loader, you might have issues resolving the loader correctly.
 If you do, you can use webpack's [resolveLoader config option](https://webpack.github.io/docs/configuration.html#resolveloader) to ensure that it is able to resolve your loader from wherever you are trying to load it.